Akshata4/ai_governance/README.md

 ## Features

-- Real-time monitoring of LLM input fields (ChatGPT, Claude, Bard)
+- Real-time monitoring of LLM input fields and attachments (ChatGPT, Claude, Bard)
-- AI-powered sensitive data detection using local Ollama model
+- AI-powered sensitive data detection in text and images using local Ollama model
+- Intelligent prompt rewriting to remove sensitive data or provide safe alternatives
-- Fallback to regex patterns
+- Fallback to regex patterns for text
 - Local server for privacy (no external API calls)

 ## Prerequisites